HK142007/meetme/README.md

 Installation steps:

-- drop all files in `public_html` to your own web document root or folder
+- Drop all files in `public_html` to your own web document root or folder
-- make sure that the server has HTTPS enabled
+- Make sure that the server has HTTPS enabled
-- modify source codes as you wish
+- Modify source codes as you wish
-- should you need NOT to use [meetme.id](https://meetme.id) infrastructure then install [Janus WebRTC Gateway](https://janus.conf.meetecho.com/) your self
+- Should you need NOT to use [meetme.id](https://meetme.id) infrastructure then install [Janus WebRTC Gateway](https://janus.conf.meetecho.com/) your self